 B.A.LL.B.
 (Hons.)
-Tenth Semester Paper Code : LLB(H) 1001

-Subject: Taxation Laws Credits : 5
+Tenth Semester Paper Code : LLB(H) 1001 Subject: Taxation Laws Credits : 5

-Max.
-Ma arks: External/Theory: 70

-Internal/Clinical: 30

-Course Objective: The course is dev eloped with the objective e to provide the stud ents

 Course Objective: The course is developed with the objective to provide the students a better understanding about the concept of Income tax and their related issues such as types of income, their computation for purpose of levying of tax, exemptions and deductions from income tax, assessment of Income, procedure for filing income returns and adjudication under the income tax law.
 The course also aims to enhance the knowledge of students on the provisions of Goods and Services Tax Act..